SORMAS-Foundation/SORMAS-Docker/README.md

 **EVENTARCHIVEDAYS** The number of days without any changes after which events are automatically archived (i.e. they will no longer be displayed in the normal directories, but still count towards statistics or counts on the dashboard and can still be viewed by users with the respective user right).
 If set to 0, automatic archiving is disabled.

+**NAMESIMILARITYTHRESHOLD** Use a value between 0 and 1 (the higher the value, the more restrictive the similarity search)

 **CUSTOMBRANDING_ENABLED** Enables the custombranding feature

 **CUSTOMBRANDING_NAME** Name of the custombranding